Spring/Summer 2018 Volunteer Training Sessions:

-Currently training sessions for the Distress Line take place on 3 consecutive Saturdays from 9 AM to 5 PM and candidates are required to attend all 3 sessions.
+Currently training sessions for the TorchLight takes place on two evenings from 4:00 PM to 8:00 PM and candidates are required to attend both sessions.
 Following training you will be given an orientation of the agency, our policies and procedures and you will be required to sign up for advance shifts on the lines.
-All volunteers are asked to commit to one – 4 hour shift per week, for a minimum of one year – and even longer if able!
+All volunteers are asked to commit to four – 4 hour shift per month, for a minimum of one year – and even longer if able!

 You will receive an excellent training course in active listening and solution focused conversations as well as CPR++ a module to prepare you for high risk situations with our callers and members.